 With respect to these observations, the two scientists note that "two types of vulnerability have been identified relative to increasing sea ice: i) the direct physical impact of sea ice as a barrier for air-breathing foraging animals; and ii) the cascading effects of changes in marine productivity."

 The first of these problems most affects the cetaceans, including over 50,000 narwhal, 20,000 beluga and many bowhead whales; and Heide-Jorgensen and Laidre say "there is sufficient evidence to detect a clear decline in the amount of open-water in several narwhal wintering microhabitats, including the Northern Wintering Ground, Southern Wintering Ground, Disko Bay, Store Hellefiske Bank, North Water and Cumberland Sound and adjacent offshore areas," several of which locations also serve as wintering grounds for beluga and bowhead whales.
 A crisis of huge proportions appears to be building, as the sea ice of these regions continues to increase in response to regional cooling.
 Also, increasing sea ice coverage in combination with environmental variability, as they describe it, "leads to an increased frequency of periodic complete freeze-over," and according to the two scientists from the Greenland Institute of Natural Resources, who are experts in the field, this phenomenon "can result in catastrophic mortalities that can affect population trajectories."
-In the case of Disko Bay, for example, they report that "less than 5% open-water was observed on 89% of the days in March between 1992-1995, and during this period, 15% of these days had complete freeze-over."
-Already, in fact, hundreds of narwhals have died during episodes of rapid sea ice formation caused by sudden cold periods (Siegastad and Heide-Jorgensen, 1994; Heide-Jorgensen et al., 2002).
+In the case of Disko Bay, for example, they report that "less than 5% open-water was observed on 89% of the days in March between 1992-1995, and during this period 15% of these days had complete freeze-over."
+Already, in fact, hundreds of narwhals had died during episodes of rapid sea ice formation caused by sudden cold periods (Siegastad and Heide-Jorgensen, 1994; Heide-Jorgensen et al., 2002).

 Clearly, the decades-long cooling of these regions is becoming very dangerous for the marine mammals that inhabit them.
 As described by Laidre and Heide-Jorgensen (2005), "cetacean occurrence is generally negatively correlated with dense or complete ice cover due to the need to breathe at the surface," and that "lacking the ability to break holes in the ice," narwhals are vulnerable to reductions in open water availability, as has been demonstrated by ice entrapment events "where hundreds of narwhals died during rapid sea ice formation caused by sudden cold periods," which events are becoming ever more likely as local temperatures continue to decline and sea ice cover and variability increase, which latter two trends were found by them to be "highly significant at or above the 95% confidence level."
-Hence, they conclude that "with the evidence of changes in sea ice conditions that could impact foraging, prey availability, and of utmost importance, access to the surface to breathe, it is unclear how narwhal sub-populations will fare in light of [cooling-driven] changes in the high Arctic."
+Hence, they concluded that "with the evidence of changes in sea ice conditions that could impact foraging, prey availability, and of utmost importance, access to the surface to breathe, it is unclear how narwhal sub-populations will fare in light of [cooling-driven] changes in the high Arctic."

 Condensed tannins are naturally-occurring compounds found in a number of different plants that sometimes act to deter herbivorous insects.
 In New Zealand, the "legume lotus" is one of the primary sources of these substances; and scientists have determined that sheep and cattle feeding on it reduce their methane emissions by as much as 16%.
-So thrilled are they by this finding, they are now talking, not only of using more tannin-producing species as animal forage, but of genetically introducing tannins into other pasture species as well.
+So thrilled were they by this finding, they began talking, not only of using more tannin-producing species as animal forage, but of genetically introducing tannins into other pasture species as well.

-The role of the ongoing rise in the air's CO2 content in this rapidly developing scenario may be deduced from a 1999 study of its effects on condensed tannin production in four genotypes of Lotus corniculatus, specimens of which were collected half a world away in meadows south of Paris, France.
+The role of the ongoing rise in the air's CO2 content in this scenario may be deduced from a 1999 study of its effects on condensed tannin production in four genotypes of Lotus corniculatus, specimens of which were collected half a world away in meadows south of Paris, France.
 In that study, Goverde et al. (1999) determined that a 350-ppm increase in the atmosphere's CO2 concentration increased tannin production in one lotus genotype by 17%, in a second genotype by 33%, in a third by 61%, and in a fourth by 140%.
 It is interesting to note, in this regard, that whereas the world's scientists are just now discovering this significant means of combating one of the atmosphere's most powerful greenhouse gases, i.e., methane, nature has been employing the technique since the dawn of the Industrial Revolution, steadily boosting tannin production in plants that are eaten by ruminants as the air's CO2 content has gradually risen.

-These findings are truly welcome, yet they are only part of the good news reported by the New Zealand scientists, who note that tannins "have a variety of other animal related benefits, such as improved milk yields, increased liveweight gain, decreased internal parasite burden and reduced occurrence of bloat, dags and fly strike."
+These findings are truly welcome, yet they are only part of the good news reported by the New Zealand scientists, who note that tannins "have a variety of other animal related benefits, such as improved milk yields, increased live weight gain, decreased internal parasite burden and reduced occurrence of bloat, dags and fly strike."
 And, again, all of these tannin-induced benefits would be expected to be significantly enhanced by the increases in the air's CO2 content that increase forage tannin concentrations.
 In addition, it is important to note that there are a great number of grazing mammals in addition to sheep and cattle, including antelope, bison, buffalo, camel, deer, giraffe, goat, llama, etc., and that these mammals eat a number of other types of plants, which may also experience increases in leaf tannin production as the air's CO2 content rises, as has in fact been found to be true for a number of different plant species, including both deciduous and evergreen trees (Lindroth et al., 1993, 1995; Traw et al., 1996; Hattenschwiler and Schafellner, 1999) and grasses (Goverde et al., 2002).

 In light of these several observations, it can be appreciated that many mammals, both wild and domesticated the world over, may be participating in this important natural "program" for reducing methane emissions to the atmosphere.
 Could it be they are partially responsible for the reduction in the rate-of-rise of the atmosphere's methane concentration that has been observed over the past few decades (see Methane (Atmospheric Concentrations) in our Subject Index)?
 If so, we can expect to see more of the same as the air's CO2 content continues to climb; for the biosphere, it would seem, takes care of its own, as demonstrated by this unique negative feedback phenomenon that tempers greenhouse gas-induced global warming.